 Paisley Top Of The Pile

-The classiest winner of the race as of 2020 though, is 2018 victor Paisley Park.
-Emma Lavelle’s stable star announced himself on the staying hurdle scene success in this race and went on to dominate the division, with two Grade 1 wins to date – including success in the 2019 Stayers’ Hurdle at the Cheltenham Festival.
+The classiest winner of the race as of 2023 though, is 2018 victor Paisley Park.
+Emma Lavelle’s stable star announced himself on the staying hurdle scene success in this race and went on to dominate the division, with four Grade 1 wins to date – including success in the 2019 Stayers’ Hurdle at the Cheltenham Festival.

 Paisley Park’s Graded Race Victories